 Employees will experience the benefits of being able to balance their work and home responsibilities better when working remotely.
 Parents can adjust their work schedules to line up with their children's plans to spend more quality time with them.
 Individuals can complete household chores during breaks, and each person can tailor their work environment to their preferences and needs.

 Not every employee thrives in a remote work setting.
 Some isolate themselves or get distracted, and therefore are not as productive as they would be in an office.
 Without coworkers to help hold each other accountable, employees risk getting less done in a day.
 The decrease in company communication may also result in fewer raises in salary or promotions.
 When managers don't come in direct contact with employees regularly, it can affect the way they see the employee, and whether or not managers overlook their employees' accomplishments.
 Each individual adapts differently.
-Some employees strive in their home environment, while others find it distracting, isolating, or even depressing.
+Some employees thrive in their home environment, while others find it distracting, isolating, or even depressing.
 Many miss having regular interactions with their coworkers or feel they have lost a sense of community in the workplace when shifting to remote work.

 How to be Successful

 If you are an employer looking to shift your employees to remote work permanently, it is essential to know your employees.
 If you are an individual looking to make the change, it is necessary to know yourself.
 There is no better time than now to test how you or your employees respond to remote work.
 If you can give them the option of either staying at home or coming back to the office when it is safe and allowed, it is best to let them decide.
 Each individual has different preferences and needs that make them more productive and content with their work, and understanding what those are is the first step to success.

 Having the proper tools to succeed is just as important when working from home as it is in the office.
 Whether you're an employer or an individual considering the shift to remote work, having tools that are specially designed to meet your needs is critical for success.
 See how Summit Ergonomics can provide you with the tools you need to work from home.